wrohdewald/restaround/README.rst

   then
         echo DISK3_WAS_MOUNTED_BY=0
   else
-        echo mounting /backdisk3 >&2
         mount /backdisk3 >/dev/null
         if test x${DISK3_WAS_MOUNTED_BY} == x
         then
                 echo DISK3_WAS_MOUNTED_BY=$RESTAROUND_PID
-        else
-                # somebody else may have unmounted
+                # else somebody else may have unmounted
         fi
   fi